SQream/sqream_docs/tutorials/getting_started/sqream_sql.rst

 Inserting rows
 =================

-Inserting rows into a table can be performed with the :ref:`INSERT INTO <insert_into>` statement.
+Inserting rows into a table can be performed with the :ref:`insert_into` statement.
 The statement includes the table name, an optional list of column names, and column values listed in the same order as the column names:

 .. code-block:: psql